-The maximum limit of ECTS credits to be completed during sickness benefit should be abolished.
-The maximum limit leaves part of ill students between support measures and does not support the recovery of all ill students.

-- Adult education support is important support for a student coming from working life.
-Adult education support should not be weakened, the amount or support months should no longer be decreased.
-Adult education support should be returned and the amount should be at the level of 2023.
-Adult education support must be available also without a permanent employment agreement. - The amount of meal support should be raised with the same proportion as prices so that the nutritional quality stays the same.
+- The maximum limit of ECTS credits to be completed during sickness benefit should be abolished.
+The maximum limit leaves part of ill students between support measures and does not support the recovery of all ill students. - The support form replacing adult education support shall consider the life situation of the adult receiving the support, for example, possible mortgage.
+Adults' degree education shall be directed especially to education raising the educational level and improving working life position. - State's meal support is an essential part of students' daily income.
+The amount of meal support should be raised with the same proportion as prices so that the nutritional quality stays the same.
 The maximum meal price paid by a student must be possible to raise only when the meal support is raised.
 The level of the meal support should be regularly reviewed and the review should be entered in legislation.
 The take away of meal-subsidised meal of a student should be possible also in the future. - Students should have an equal position with regard to other municipal citizens when applying for social assistance.
 The bureaucracy of the processing of social assistance applications should be simplified and sufficient resources should be directed to it in order to prevent long processing times. - Social provision of loans should be extended to alleviating the problems in student income.
 Social provision of loans should be able to be granted to students with low income without a possibility to receive commercial loan on reasonable terms in order to fulfil the basic living needs or to cut a circle of debt.
-Possibility to receive social loan should not limit the student's right to social assistance. - Social security system should be reformed by moving progressively towards 776 777 basic income a system similar to basic income that compensates student 778 financial aid and other social benefits.
-Basic income should be monthly paid 779 gratuitous benefit guaranteeing sufficient basic security for everyone and 780 encouraging working.
-In addition to basic income, a person should be able 781 to be granted with means-tested additional support, e.g. in the costs related 782 to housing, illness or children.
-Basic income should not decrease the current 783 income of students and it should be independent of the progression of 784 studies.
+Possibility to receive social loan should not limit the student's right to social assistance. - 785 Social security system should be reformed by moving progressively towards 786 basic income that compensates student financial aid and other social 787 benefits.
+Basic income should be monthly paid gratuitous benefit 788 guaranteeing sufficient basic security for everyone and encouraging 789 studying or working.
+In addition to basic income, a person should be able to 790 be granted with means-tested additional support, e.g. in the costs related to 791 housing, illness or children.
+Basic income should not decrease the current 792 income of students and it should be independent of the progression of 793 studies.

-2.2.
+794 2.2.
 Well-being